deanhamsft/Brinehaven/Sheriff Drenvar.md

 - Age: 48
 - Gender: Male
 - Occupation: Sheriff of Brinehaven
 - History: Drenvar, born to a fisherman and dockworker in Brinehaven, earned his "Ironwave" moniker during a sahuagin raid 15 years ago.
 After years as a guard, he became sheriff, initially a protector.
 However, financial strain from medical debts (his limp) and a taste for power led him to a secret deal with Jorin "Barrel" Kray, mediating a reagent smuggling ring.
-They traffic rare coastal herbs and minerals—valuable for alchemy or rituals—to a shadowy customer, likely Carival Stanislain or Valthor’s agent, using the smugglers’ network.
-Drenvar covers tracks with his authority, unaware the reagents fuel the Auror’s Bounty curse or Carival’s plans.
+They traffic rare coastal herbs and minerals—valuable for alchemy or rituals—to a shadowy customer, using the smugglers’ network.
+Drenvar covers tracks with his authority, unaware the reagents fuel the Auror’s Bounty curse or other plans.

 Personality